cryostatio/cryostat-legacy/HTTP_API.md

 | Delete stored credentials for a target                                    | [`TargetCredentialsDeleteHandler`](#TargetCredentialsDeleteHandler)             |
 | **Security**                                                              |                                                                                 |
 | Upload an SSL Certificate                                                 | [`CertificatePostHandler`](#CertificatePostHandler)                             |

+### Miscellaneous

+* #### `AuthPostHandler`

+    ##### synopsis
+    Check user authentication and if successful retrieve basic user information.

+    ##### request
+    `POST /api/v2/auth`

+    The `Authorization` header should be included.
+The value of the `Authorization` header will be used to perform a platform-specific authentication check for the user specified by the header.
+If using `Basic` authentication, the returned user information will contain a username identical to the user portion of the provided credentials.
+If using `Bearer` authentication, the returned user information will container the username of the user who owns the supplied Bearer token.

+    ##### response
+    `200` - The result is a JSON object containing user information.
+The format of the user information is `{"username": "$user"}`.

+    `401` - User authentication failed.
+The reason is an error message.
+There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

+    `500` - There was an unexpected error.
+The reason is an error message.

+    ##### example
+    ```
+    $ curl -H "Authorization: Basic $(echo -n user:pass | base64)" -X POST localhost:8181/api/v2/auth
+    {"meta":{"type":"application/json","status":"OK"},"data":{"result":{"username":"user"}}}
+    ```

 ### Recordings in Target JVMs